 This was her opportunity to run, but she found her gaze unwilling to unfetter itself from his yet-threatening form, Grace swiftly took in the full length of the distracted native.
 His skin, she noticed, was a reddish brown.
 Yet, across his shoulders, arms and the lower part of his face the skin was painted in different, darker pigments.
 His hair was raven and glossy, shaved on one side of his head and separated only by a thick mohawk that ran down the center of his bronzed crown.
 The rest was secured by a length of soft leather and from it hung two large eagle feathers that fluttered in the soft breeze.
 His tinkling necklace also caught her attention and with a barely-suppressed gasp she realized it was made up of ivory animal teeth.
 Their bleached color stood in stark contrast to his copper chest.

 With a start, Grace realized her gaze had been lingering overlong on the sinewy lines of his stomach, shoulders, and forearms.
 A flood of embarrassed heat crept up from her chest along her throat, spilling into her cheeks and forehead.

 Suddenly the man above her moved, as if he sensed her discomfort, and her eyes snapped back to his face.
-He paused and looked at her one last time before turning away and silently escaping back into the deep forest.
+He paused and looked at her one last time before turning away and silently escaping back into the forest.

-Gingerly Grace hoisted herself up from the ground, her legs feeling weak and numb beneath her.
-She smoothed her skirts and threaded her arms through the basket's handle, then finally turned to leave the thicket.
+Gingerly, Grace hoisted herself up from the ground, her legs feeling weak and numb beneath her.
+She smoothed her skirts and threaded her arms through the basket's handle then finally turned to leave the thicket.
 It took more than a few steps until all the feeling returned to her feet as they carried her back towards the settlement.